 However, it tends to be less useful in C++.
 Namespaces achieve the goal in a simpler, more direct way.
 For the most part, we should only create classes (or structs) if we plan to instantiate objects from them.

-But, sometimes a class really is the most intuitive place to put a variable or a function, even if won’t change from object to object.
+But, sometimes a class is the most intuitive place to put a variable or a function, even if won’t change from object to object.
 So, for those scenarios, we can just add the code to our class, and mark it as static

 .